Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Background - persistence modules

 In this section we will cover some background theory on persistence modules and the interleaving distance between persistence modules.
 This is important because the interleaving distance between persistence modules bounds the bottleneck distance between their corresponding persistence diagrams.
-We also state standard results bounding the interleaving distance of persistence modules of the persistent homology of Rips filtrations of finite metric spaces by the Gromov-Hausdorff distance.

 To introduce and motivate the concepts we will provide a brief summary of the theory of persistent homology.
 We will omit most of the details as we will be phrasing all results in later sections in terms of persistence modules.
-From more details about the history and applications of persistent homology we refer the reader to \cite{weinberger2011, ghrist2008barcodes, edelsbrunner2008, carlsson2009}.
+For more details about the history and applications of persistent homology we refer the reader to \cite{weinberger2011, ghrist2008barcodes, edelsbrunner2008, carlsson2009}.